dmellons-slusd/Dual-Credit-Course-Transctipt-Updater/README.md

 # Dual Credit Course Updater

 A Python application for updating dual credit course information in the Aeries Student Information System.
-This tool automatically updates student history records with appropriate credit hours for dual credit courses.
+This tool automatically updates student history records with appropriate credit hours for dual credit courses, with intelligent handling of year-long courses and different grading requirements.

 ## Features

 - Queries dual credit courses from Aeries database
+- Processes students individually with year-by-year course analysis
+- Intelligent handling of year-long courses with special grading rules:
+  - **Course 8250 variants**: Requires C or better in at least one semester
+  - **Course 3160**: Requires passing only the second semester (TE = 2)
+  - **Regular year-long courses**: Requires passing both semesters
-- Updates student history records with credit hours and special designations
+- Updates student history records with credit hours for passed courses
+- Updates SDE/ST designations for all dual credit courses (passed and failed)
 - Supports both production and testing environments
-- Comprehensive logging with function timing
+- Comprehensive logging with function timing and detailed course processing
-- Course-specific credit hour mapping with 65+ supported courses
+- Course-specific credit hour mapping with 40+ supported courses
 - Exports course data for analysis

 ## Prerequisites